Cellphone apps designed to track covid-19 spread struggle worldwide amid privacy concerns

 “It’s kind of a mess,” said Jeffrey Kahn, director of the Johns Hopkins Berman Institute of Bioethics.
 “So far nothing has been consequential. … We don’t really know if it’s working or not working.”

-Most of the covid-19 apps work by using Bluetooth technology to detect when a user has prolonged and close contact, typically at least 15 minutes and within about six feet, with another person who also is using such an app.
-If one of the users later reports to the app that they have tested positive for covid-19, those logged contacts get alerts on their smartphones saying they may have been exposed and should seek a test or quarantine themselves.
+Most of the coronavirus apps work by using Bluetooth technology to detect when a user has prolonged and close contact, typically at least 15 minutes and within about six feet, with another person who also is using such an app.
+If one of the users later reports to the app that they have tested positive for the coronavirus, those logged contacts get alerts on their smartphones saying they may have been exposed and should seek a test or quarantine themselves.

 But the alerted people do not learn where, when and by whom they might have been exposed through the apps based on the Google-Apple technology, despite requests from some public health officials to make this information available.
 Such limits were designed to protect the privacy of sick people but can leave those who receive alerts without the information necessary to evaluate the risk.